justinrgarrard/world-of-naevis.net/docs/more/archetypes/cleric_stone.md

 # Cleric: Stone Legionnaire

-_Warrior priests who subject themselves to arduous trials to better grow as individuals.
+_Warrior priests who subject themselves to arduous trials to better develop their potential.
 Stone Legionnaires practice a ascetic philosophy of restraint, seeking to master their emotions and fortify their inner selves.
 Many are employed as knights._

 #### Stone Domain Spells